Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 - Auto Assign Conversations to a Busy Agent is deactivated.
 - Agent 3 has changed the status to `Offline`, `Away`, or `Busy`.

 Result: The first conversation will be assigned to Agent 1.
 The second conversation will be assigned to either Agent 1 or Agent 2 .
 The third conversation will be assigned to the Agent who is left with three conversations.
-The fourth conversation will be randomly assigned to one of 3 agents.
+The fourth conversation will be randomly assigned to one of the three agents.

 ### Scenario 6